GumeniukRuslan/CineCurse/README.md

 search for films based on a query, and view detailed information about each film, including the poster, description, reviews, review scores, cast, and trailer.
-Additionally, users can easily share a link with others, which includes all the relevant information, such as the search query used, ensuring that others can have the same viewing experience.
+Additionally, users can easily share a link with others, which includes all the relevant information, such as the used search query, ensuring that others can have the same viewing experience.

 ## Features